JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 ## Override Parameters of Preceding Configurations

-Add a parameter with the `reverse.dep.<build_conf_ID>.<parameter_name>` name syntax to override the `<parameter_name>` parameter defined in the target configuration that is built before the current configuration.
+Add a parameter with the `reverse.dep.<build_conf_ID>.<parameter_name>` name syntax to override the `<parameter_name>` parameter defined in the target configuration that precedes the current configuration.

 For example, the following [Kotlin](kotlin-dsl.md) code defines a project with three build configurations united in a single build chain (ConfigA &rarr; ConfigB &rarr; ConfigC).
-Each build configuration has a `chain.ConfigX.param` parameter with its own value.
-The last configuration has the additional `reverse.dep.ParametersTest_ChainConfigA.chain.ConfigA.param` parameter.
+Each build configuration has a `chain.ConfigX.param` parameter with its custom value.
+The last configuration has the additional `reverse.dep.ChainConfigA.chain.ConfigA.param` parameter.

 ```Kotlin
 import jetbrains.buildServer.configs.kotlin.*